Big-Data-Brawlers/mazingira-ai/README.md

 mazingira-ai is needed in the real world to bridge the gap between climate science and public awareness, empowering individuals and organizations to make informed decisions.

 ## Effect on Climate Change
-ClimateBot positively impacts climate change by educating users, encouraging eco-friendly choices, promoting sustainability, and mobilizing an informed community.
+mazingira-ai positively impacts climate change by educating users, encouraging eco-friendly choices, promoting sustainability, and mobilizing an informed community.

 ## Business Aspect
-- Revenue Model: Through patnerships with organisations and major stakeholders in the climate change drive.
+- Revenue Model: Through patnerships with organisations such as the United Nations and major stakeholders in the climate change drive, governments and companies looking forward to achieve carbon neutrality as stipulated in their goals.

 - Market Growth: With an ever increasing need for climate action now and also AI
   as an emerging technology, we look forward to creating awareness through the growing adoption of AI